Encompass Health Corporation research snapshot

 Fundamental monitor

-Track discharges, same-store discharge growth, net patient revenue per discharge, Adjusted EBITDA margin, adjusted free cash flow, bed additions, hospital openings, leverage ratio, buybacks, dividends, and IRF payment-rule updates.
+Track discharges, same-store discharge growth, net patient revenue per discharge, Adjusted EBITDA margin, adjusted free cash flow, bed additions, hospital openings, leverage ratio, buybacks, the raised $0.21 quarterly dividend, and IRF payment-rule updates.

-Position sizing should reflect that EHC can look reasonably valued before a reimbursement or labor reset becomes visible in reported EPS.
+Position sizing should reflect that EHC can look reasonably valued before a reimbursement or labor reset becomes visible in reported EPS, and that Q2 2026 results on August 5, 2026 can reprice the stock quickly.

 Investment research summary